 Description

-Pulham St Mary War Memorial is located at the southern edge of the churchyard of the Church of St Mary (Grade I-listed).
-It stands in an elevated position, with the front face of the memorial visible from the main road below.
-The Portland stone Celtic cross rises from a slightly tapered plinth, that stands on a three-stepped base.
-The cross head is ornamented with a central boss.
+Pulham St Mary War Memorial is situated at the southern edge of the churchyard of the Church of St Mary, which is a Grade I-listed building.
+The memorial is positioned on an elevated site, making its front face visible from the main road below.
+It features a Celtic cross made of Portland stone, which rises from a slightly tapered plinth that stands on a three-stepped base.
+The head of the cross is decorated with a central boss.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.